 As always, no matter how safe a country is, we always recommend getting travel insurance.
-We recommend going with World Nomads, due to the large number of sports and activities that they cover.

 It is completely safe to travel with children to Morocco as the culture is very family-orientated and contrary to popular belief, it is also safe to travel as a woman.
 Just make sure to dress modestly, adhere to local customs, and don’t take any comments or staring too personally.
 Morocco is predominantly a Muslim country so make sure you are somewhat conservative with your clothing choices.